blewis1014/Twitter-Disinformation/README.md

 ### Q8
 *(2 points)*

 Investigate the text of the tweets you collected.
 What were the most common terms?
-What were the most common hashtags?
 How many tweets contained the most common terms/hashtags?
-How many accounts used the most common terms/hashtags?

 What insights did you gain?
 What could be some avenues for further investigation?